Learn how to wrap, freeze and thaw cakes and other baked goods so you can enjoy them whenever you’d like!

 How to Freeze Cupcakes

 Freezing cupcakes is a lot like freezing cake.
-Wrap them, individually, in plastic wrap, then in aluminum foil.
+Wrap cupcakes individually in plastic wrap, then in aluminum foil.
 They will keep for about a month in your freezer.

-Since cupcakes are often quick and easy to decorate, we suggest freezing cupcakes without any icing or decorations.
-It can be hard to securely wrap cupcakes if they are topped with a lovely buttercream swirl, and you wouldn’t want to damage your decorating details!
+Since cupcakes are often quick and easy to decorate, we suggest freezing cupcakes without any frosting or decorations.
+It can be hard to securely wrap cupcakes topped with a lovely buttercream swirl without damaging your decorating details!

 Let your cupcakes defrost completely in the fridge before decorating.